 Top 10 wine places for when you're visiting Vinexpo and Wine Paris

-Going to Vinexpo and Wine Paris in February?
+Going to Vinexpo and Wine Paris?
 Here are some top-notch wine places when you're done with the fair and need to quench your thirst with a glass of wine or two.

 Address: 31 Avenue de Versailles, Paris